 Ohio Power Bar – Finish

 You have a little bit of flexibility when it comes to finish.
-If you go with the 45-pound version of the bar you get a choice between bare steel, or a black zinc shaft with bright zinc sleeves.
+If you go with the 45-pound version of the Ohio Power Bar you get a choice between bare steel, or a black zinc shaft with bright zinc sleeves.
 With the kilogram version, you only have the zinc option.
-Unfortunately, no chrome versions exist, and only the bare steel option will get you away from having at least some black zinc on your bar.
+Sadly no black oxide version exists, and only the bare steel option will get you away from having at least some of that silly black zinc on your bar.

-I ordered the bare steel version of the Ohio because it’s a power bar, and the feel of raw steel during a heavy lift is superior to zinc in every way.
-Steel is gripper than zinc, more natural feeling, and looks a lot better too; especially after a couple years of heavy use.
-Remember that zinc fades, and it can change color over time.
+I ordered the bare steel version of the Ohio because it’s a power bar, and the natural feel of raw steel during a heavy lift is superior to zinc in every way.
+Steel is gripper than zinc, and it looks a lot better too; especially after a couple years of heavy use.
+Remember that all zinc fades, and can change color over time.
 Bright zinc will usually just dull (think of galvanized hardware), but black zinc will both dull and discolor, turning an awful shade of green.

-So bare steel feels better than zinc, and it costs less as well, but it does require some upkeep.
+Bare steel feels better than zinc, and it costs less as well, but it does require a little upkeep.
 Occasionally rubbing the bar down with oil and brushing out chalk, blood, dust, and sweat is very helpful in keeping oxidation at bay.
 It’s not a full-time job, but it is still a responsibility, and neglecting to do this will result in a nasty, rusty barbell that’s harder to restore than it would have been to keep clean in the first place.
 Plus, a well-kept and cared for raw steel bar will develop a natural patina that not only makes the bar look classy and old school, but also eliminates the need for so much upkeep.
-So maintain that steel.

 Ohio Power Bar – Knurl

 The knurling is where I am the most impressed with the Ohio.
-For a power bar I find it to be right on the money; probably within 10% of perfect.
+For a power bar I find it to be right on the money; maybe even perfect.

-I dislike having to label the knurling as “very aggressive”, but by today’s standards it is.
-When compared to what passes for a medium-knurl bar these days, the Ohio Power Bar is significantly sharper, deeper, and coarser.
-If you’ve been lifting on one of the many mass-produced multi-purpose bars that run for about $200 or so (think Team, One, Rocket, etc.) you’ll feel the difference immediately, and perhaps even find it uncomfortable.
+I dislike having to label the knurling as very aggressive, but by today’s standards it is.
+When compared to what passes for a medium-depth knurl bar these days, the OPB is significantly deeper, sharper, and coarser.
+If you’ve been doing your lifting on one of the many mass-produced multi-purpose bars that run for about $200 or so (think Team, One, Rocket, etc.) you’ll feel the difference immediately, and perhaps even find it uncomfortable.

-I realize that it’s a little bit of ‘apples to oranges’ to compare a power bar to a functional training bar, but I suspect that a lot of novice powerlifters will be coming from such bars.
-As in, I doubt that folks are giving up their Eleiko or Ivanko comp bars for a new Ohio.
+I realize that it’s a little bit of ‘apples to oranges’ to compare a power bar to a functional WOD bar, but I suspect that a lot of novice powerlifters will be coming from such bars.

 On the other hand, experienced powerlifters will be more than prepared for the Ohio Power Bar’s knurling, and possibly even more impressed with it than the knurl of their current bar.
 I say that because despite the aggressive rating of the knurl, it’s no more aggressive than a TPB or a comp bar, and while the grip is no less secure, it certainly feels more comfortable than many other bars.